 Banks charge payments differently for corporate customers and indirect SEPA participants.
 While they will vary from bank to bank, payment fees will often be lower for indirect SEPA participants, which can lead to significant savings for companies with high payment volumes.

 How to become a SEPA indirect participant

-Becoming a SEPA indirect participant not only solves major pains for relevant fintech companies, it opens strategies opportunities.
+Becoming a SEPA indirect participant not only solves major pains for relevant fintech companies, it opens strategic opportunities.
 While it is a lighter process than becoming a direct participant, it still represents a sizable project.

-On the operational side, indirect participants are responsible for running the proper anti money laundering checks on their customers, whereas the bank manages this process for corporate customers.
+On the operational side, indirect participants are responsible for running the proper anti-money laundering checks on their customers, whereas the bank manages this process for corporate customers.

 In addition, some compliance steps are required, from regulatory and industry entities alike, such as getting a BIC (bank identifier code) from Swift and registering with the European Payment Council.
 In order to be reachable through SEPA, indirect participants also need to be registered on a SEPA CSM, that will route payments from / to the sponsor bank, which in turn will transfer payments from / to the indirect participant.

 A sponsor bank can work with multiple SEPA CSMs, and allow their indirect participants to choose their preferred CSM."

 Finally, SEPA indirect participant applicants will need to connect to their sponsor bank connectivity systems, which always differ from the corporate customers’ ones in terms of file formats, and sometimes in terms of technical integration.

 Numeral has already integrated with major SEPA sponsor banks and worked with several PIs and EMIs to become SEPA indirect participants.

 In addition to providing SEPA indirect participants with connectivity to their SEPA sponsor banks, Numeral enables them to manage essential processes, including: